Razumain/one-signature-certs/draft-santesson-one-signature-certs.md

 Validators SHOULD verify that the signed document matches the certificate’s binding information.
 This verification is not required for the signature to validate successfully but provides an additional safeguard against misuse or substitution of certificates.

+This document defines a set of bindingType identifiers.
+Additional bindingType identifiers MAY be defined by future specifications.

 ### Default Binding

 Identifier: "default"